 - Managed Hosting

-A managed hosting is similar to dedicated hosting, however, it provides an additional set of features for the customers using their servers.
-Additional services could comprise database and system administration, managed security, system monitoring to name a few.
+Managed hosting is similar to dedicated hosting, however, it provides an additional set of features for the customers using their servers.
+Additional services could comprise database and system administration, managed security, and system monitoring to name a few.
 The ownership of hardware lies with the provider or the customer, though the management of these servers is the sole responsibility of the provider.

 - Shared Hosting